Category: American Government

 -

-Help students learn vocabulary words associated with the U.S. Presidential Inauguration with this matching worksheet!
+A vocabulary activity designed to help students learn words associated with the U.S. Presidential Inauguration.
+Matching words with definitions.

 A Day in History – Investigation Station is a series of fun sleuthing research activities based on a single event on a specific day in history!
 This investigation centers around the establishment of the U.S. Treasury Department in 1789.
 Exploration ideas include investigating the first Secretary of Treasury, the history of the treasury building and the duties and functions of the department.